Mueller's Russia probe shows it pays to cooperate - Philly

 "There is a societal interest, frankly, in having people cooperate with prosecutors because often the government only can know what's happened based on documentary evidence and witnesses that it speaks with," said Sharon McCarthy, a former federal prosecutor in New York.
 "But insiders who can give insight into conversations and planning and things like that are crucial to being able to make cases."

 There's nothing new about cutting deals, including for violent mobsters, but the tactics have drawn renewed scrutiny especially in conservative legal circles.
-Former Manhattan federal prosecutor Andrew McCarthy wrote last month in the National Review that Mueller was breaching Justice Department protocols by offering Gates, Manafort's co-defendant and a key Trump campaign aide, a "penny-ante plea deal" instead of requiring him to plead to the most serious charges he faced.
+Former Manhattan federal prosecutor Andrew McCarthy wrote last month in the National Review that Mueller was shirking Justice Department protocols by offering Gates, Manafort's co-defendant and a key Trump campaign aide, a "penny-ante plea" instead of requiring him to plead to the most serious charges he faced.

-Gates was initially charged in October in a 12-count indictment and faced well over a decade in prison, but he pleaded guilty in February to just two charges and now faces fewer than six years - or less, depending on the extent of his cooperation.
-He spent months on home confinement as a potential flight risk, repeatedly requesting - and generally receiving - permission to attend children's sporting events and Christmas parties in the area.
+Gates was initially charged in October in a 12-count indictment and faced well over a decade in prison, but he pleaded guilty in February to just two charges and under sentencing guidelines now faces fewer than six years - or less, depending on the extent of his cooperation.

+He spent weeks on home confinement as a potential flight risk, repeatedly requesting, and generally receiving, permission to attend children's sporting games and holiday events in the region.

 The home confinement condition was lifted in January, and days after his plea, he received a judge's permission and the government's blessing to ditch the electronic monitoring and to travel freely between his Virginia home and Washington.
 He also got approval for a family trip to Boston for spring break, though that plan was aborted after he said threatening comments were posted online.